 Progressive reformers continued looking for new solutions to prevent the growing problem of juvenile delinquency.
-Their most significant remedy was the creation of the first juvenile court in Cook County (Chicago), Illinois, in 1899.
+Their most significant remedy was the creation of the juvenile court in Cook County (Chicago), Illinois, in 1899.
 Just as in the earlier houses of refuge, the purpose of the juvenile court was to supervise problem children closely.
 Unlike in the houses of refuge, however, this new form of supervision would likely occur within the child's own home and community-not in institutions.

 As mentioned earlier, the Child Savers were outraged by the plight of and the potential threat posed by so many needy children.
 In response, they joined hands with lawyers and penologists to establish the Illinois juvenile court, beginning with the 1899 legislative act "to regulate the treatment and control of dependent, neglected, and delinquent children."
 This act defined a delinquent child as someone "under the age of 16 years who violates any law of the State or any City or Village ordinance."
-A dependent or neglected child was one:

-. . . who for any reason is destitute or homeless or abandoned; or dependent upon the public for support; or has not proper parental care or guardianship; or who habitually begs or receives alms; or who is found living in any house of ill fame or with any vicious or disreputable person; or whose home . . . is an unfit place for such a child; or [one] under the age of 8 years who is found peddling or selling any article or singing or playing any musical instrument upon the street or giving any public entertainment.40
+A dependent or neglected child was one or guardianship; or who habitually begs or receives alms; or who is found living in any house of ill fame or with any vicious or disreputable person; or whose home ... is an unfit place for such a child; or [one] under the age of 8 years who is found peddling or selling any article or singing or playing any musical instrument upon the street or giving any public $entertainment. ^{40} \\$